Tired of eating eggs for breakfast every morning? These Flourless Banana Chocolate Chip Muffins will be your new go-to breakfast!

 I like to stir in just a few mini dark chocolate chips on top of each one so they have enough chocolate for the kids to feel like they are getting a treat but still keeping these muffins on the healthy side.

-I’ve made these muffins three times this week and they have been gone within minutes every time.
+I’ve made these Flourless Banana Chocolate Chip Muffins three times this week and they have been gone within minutes every time.
 I hope your family enjoys them as much as we did!

 - ¼ cup almond butter